fontyssmartwrist/web_server/README.md

 Running
 =====================================================================
-Start with running the MoveIt! package launch file with the following command in the terminal:
+Start with running the MoveIt! package launch file with the following command in the terminal

-'roslaunch moveit_smart_wrist demo.launch'
+    roslaunch moveit_smart_wrist demo.launch

 To start the web server:

+    roslaunch web_server webserver.launch

+To start the commander node:

-'rosrun smart_movement web_moveit_coordinate_node.py'
+    rosrun smart_movement web_moveit_coordinate_node.py

 Documentation
 =====================================================================
 Documentation how it works can be found in